 - a.
 Energy Conservation measures taken: - i.
-Close monitoring of consumption of electricity, LPG, Diesel and water. - ii.
-Creating awareness among Workmen to conserve energy. - Aries continues power generation through its Solar Power Generation System at its manufacturing unit at Pashamylaram, Distt: Medak. - iv.
-Conversion of boilers in Hyderabad Unit from diesel to solid briquette based fuel. - v.
-Exclusive use of CNG for manufacturing at Chhatral Unit - vi.
-Optimum use of Energy by Switching off Machines, Lights, Fans, Air Conditioners and Exhaust Systems whenever not required b.
+Aries continues power generation through its Solar Power Generation System at its manufacturing unit at Pashamylaram, Distt: Medak. - ii.
+Creating awareness among Workmen to conserve energy - iii.
+Conversion of boilers in Hyderabad Unit from diesel to solid briquette based fuel. - iv.
+Close monitoring of consumption of electricity, LPG, Diesel and water.

+- Optimum use of Energy by Switching off Machines, Lights, Fans, Air Conditioners and Exhaust Systems whenever not required. - vi.
+Exclusive use of CNG for manufacturing at Chhatral Unit - Impact of measures taken for reduction of energy consumption and consequent impact on the cost of production of goods - b.
 Total energy consumption and energy consumption per unit of production

-Impact of measures taken for reduction of energy consumption and consequent impact on the cost of production of goods